Tycjan-Fortuna-IT/SW_II/README.md

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

+Use `git submodule update --init --recursive` to also clone all submodules' dependencies.

 ## <ins>**2.
 Generating solution:**</ins>

 - `Windows` - Run the [Setup-Windows-VS2022.bat](https://github.com/Tycjan-Fortuna-IT/SW_II/blob/master/Setup-Windows-VS2022.bat) file.
 This will (using premake5) generate all neccessary projects, folder structure, links and solution automatically.